 If you need a larger dose than you can dial, you must inject yourself multiple times to get your full dose.
+Other pens are available that can deliver your daily dose in one injection.
+Ask your doctor or nurse.
 For more information, see step 6.